 Kendra Wheeler

-Wheeler is an Assistant Professor at Louisiana State University, an Eastman Artist, performing on the EAS 850 Rue Saint Georges, and a performing artist for Légère Reeds and Key Leaves.
+Wheeler is an Assistant Professor at Louisiana State University, an Eastman Artist, and a performing artist for Légère Reeds and Key Leaves.

 kendra wheeler saxophonist holding her eastman saxophone